Rudolph Valentino: Films

-The life of Rudolph Valentino has been filmed several times for television and the big screen.
-One of these biopics is Ken Russell's 1977 film Valentino, in which he is portrayed by Rudolf Nureyev.
+The life of Rudolph Valentino has been filmed several times for television and cinema.
+A 1951 feature film about Valentino's life, called Valentino, starred Anthony Dexter in the title role.
+In 1975, American Broadcasting Company produced the television movie The Legend of Valentino, with Franco Nero as Valentino.
+In 1977, Ken Russell's film Valentino, Rudolf Nureyev portrays Valentino.

-An earlier feature film about Valentino's life, also called Valentino, was released in 1951, starring Anthony Dexter in the title role.
-Dexter bore a striking resemblance to the screen legend.

-In 1975, ABC produced the television movie The Legend of Valentino, with Franco Nero as Valentino.

-Actor Oliver Clark makes a cameo in the 1971 film They Might Be Giants as a nonverbal psychiatric patient nicknamed Mr. Small, who is under the delusion that he is Valentino and refuses to speak until recognized.
-His delusion is quickly deduced by the main character, who is himself under the delusion that he is Sherlock Holmes.

-Valentino is played by actor/director Alex Monty Canawati in the motion picture Return to Babylon (2013).

-Valentino was played by Gene Wilder in the 1977 spoof comedy The World's Greatest Lover.
+In the 1977 spoof comedy The World's Greatest Lover, Valentino was played by Gene Wilder.

 In 1986, the French TV channel FR3 produced the television movie Série portrait, Rudolph Valentino, with Frédéric Norbert as Valentino.

-In his own lifetime, he was referenced in the film Mud and Sand, a parody of Blood and Sand, which starred Stan Laurel as a bullfighter named Rhubarb Vaseline.
+In 2013, Valentino is played by actor/director Alex Monty Canawati in the motion picture Return to Babylon.

-Valentino is a supporting character in the fifth season of the horror anthology series American Horror Story.
+In 2015, Valentino is a supporting character in the fifth season of the horror anthology series American Horror Story.
 In the series, Valentino, who is played by Finn Wittrock, fakes his own death in 1926 after being transformed into a vampire.
 Valentino then turns his fictional lover, Elizabeth Johnson (Lady Gaga), into a vampire, as well.
 Elizabeth goes on to become the Countess, the central antagonist of the show's fifth season, while Valentino is eventually killed by Donovan (Matt Bomer), one of Elizabeth's many lovers, in a jealous rage.

-Vladislav Kozlov will play Valentino in his upcoming indie biopic Silent Life, while Franco Nero will play Valentino's spirit.
+In 2018, Vladislav Alex Kozlov had been set to play Valentino and direct an upcoming indie biopic Silent Life, with Franco Nero playing Valentino's spirit.
+Written by Vladislav Alex Kozlov, Ksenia Jarova, and Natalia Dar, the film stars Terry Moore, Isabella Rossellini, Franco Nero, Sherilyn Fenn, Jeff DuJardin, Paul Rodriguez, and Monte Markham.
+Dreamer Pictures, and Vladislav Alex Kozlov produces, and Joy Boileau, Tyler Cassity, and Yogu Kanthiah, executive produce.
+On 19 February 2023, Silent Life: The Story of the Lady In Black U.S. premiered at the Sedona International Film Festival.

 Music

 Shortly after his death, several songs in tribute to Valentino, including "There's a New Star in Heaven Tonight" and one by his first wife, Jean Acker, titled "We Will Meet at the End of the Trail", became bestsellers.
 In 1964, Freddie Hart recorded a ballad titled "Valentino".

-Valentino is mentioned in the following songs: